Omabekee/Learn-Polygenic-Risk-Scores/README.md

 ## 🗂️ Repository Structure

 This guide is organised into **modules**.
 Each module builds on the last, using videos, articles, sample data or hands-on tools.

+---

+## 🙌 Contribute or Star This Repo

+This project is open-source and community-supported.
+If you found this helpful, please:

+* 🌟 **Star** this repository
+* 🔄 **Share** with someone who might need it
+* 🧠 **Contribute** - Add new resources, correct typos, suggest content

+Welcome to the world of PRS!